Bubble Butt: Development and synopsis

 An accompanying music video for "Bubble Butt" was directed by Eric Wareheim of comedy team Tim & Eric.
 Regarding the concept of the video, he explained that "in [his] perfect world Buttzilla would be Queen of all humans.
 She would set things right and focus our united attention on the most important thing in our short lives...BOOTY."

 In the video, three young and thin women with blue hair reside in their apartment late at night, unenthusiastically listening to seapunk music and taking pictures on their mobile phones.
 A flying giantess with big buttocks subsequently lands next to their apartment.
 After spotting the women, she opens her mouth and hoses shoot out and slither into the apartment through the window, terrifying the women as the hoses poke into their buttocks and inflate them to an abnormal size.
-Following this, the apartment walls collapse to reveal the dancefloor of a nightclub; the women start dancing with their new butts.
+Following this, the apartment walls collapse to reveal the dance floor of a nightclub; the women start dancing with their new butts.

 The giantess (referred to in the credits as "Buttzilla") blows bubbles that pop on the dancefloor and release large-butted women who also begin dancing.
 From then on, the video mainly focuses on three of the newly appeared women, who wear yellow pigtails, a ponytail and short hair, respectively.
 There is also a woman hanging from the ceiling by ribbons performing acrobatic moves.
 The aforementioned women dance throughout the rest of the video.
 At one point the acrobat woman explodes into confetti that rains down on the other women.
 The woman in pigtails continues dancing, unaware that one of the giantess' hoses is coming up behind her.
 The hose wraps around her waist and violently yanks her off the dance floor.
 The dancer struggles in the grip of the hose as she is pulled into the giantess' mouth and eaten.
 After swallowing the woman alive, Buttzilla flies away as the video ends.

 Reception

 Several publications dubbed the video as NSFW (not safe for work).
 Consequence of Sound Michael Roffman called the video a "sensational" and "bizarre masterpiece".
 Paper's Abby Schreiber thought she couldn't describe the video only using words, daring the reader to view it instead.
-Claire Lobenfeld writing for Stereogum and Music Feed's Sarah Bella found the "Bubble Butt" music video to be very colored and reggae-influenced.
+Claire Lobenfeld writing for Stereogum and Music Feed's Sarah Bella found the video to be very colored and reggae-influenced.
 Bella dubbed the video as "totally insane" and as containing more shots of buttocks than an "American Apparel ad."
-Matthew Jacobs from Huff Post described the video as "an eccentric sci-fi rendering" and "splendidly absurd".
+Matthew Jacobs from HuffPost described the video as "an eccentric sci-fi rendering" and "splendidly absurd".
 Josh Modell of The A.V.
 Club described the video as a "saga about Buttzilla".
 Modell advised enjoying the video "responsibly" and advised the viewer to be of age.
 Idolator's Carl Williott found the video to be one of the most "mindlessly twerksome" in 2013, accompanied by a "highbrow fare" visual.
 However, Williott felt that the featured artists on the track should have been seen in the music video as well.